avishekdutta14/iMAGine/README.md

 1. checkm_bin_quality.csv - Information about bins segregated in high-, medium-, and low- quality drafts
 2. 3 folders viz. high_qual_draft, medium_qual_draft, and low_qual_draft containing high-, medium-, and low- quality bins as per checkm classification

+## For downstream analyses (mainly functional and taxonomic annotations) with IMAGINE output (Tips and Tricks) :gift:

+### For annotating filtered reads for taxonomic affiliation

+[Kaiju](http://kaiju.binf.ku.dk/) can be used for this.
+For offline use please visit the Kaiju github [link](https://github.com/bioinformatics-centre/kaiju).
+Do not forget to download the [reference database](http://kaiju.binf.ku.dk/server) for Kaiju.

+### For annotating assembled contigs (whole metagenome)

+1. Kaiju
+2. Prodigal followed by annotation using KEGG or other databases
+3. Prokka (a fast one)
+4. IMG
+5. eggNOG
+6. MG-RAST

+### For assembling MAGs/Genomes

+1. GTDB-Tk (for taxonomic affiliation)
+2. Prokka (a fast one)
+3. Prodigal followed by annotation using KEGG or other databases
+4. RAST

 ## How to cite